http-feeds/http-feeds/README.md

 Some aggregates need to  be deleted, e. g. by regulatory requirements.

-Aggregate feeds use a `method` field to signal the deletion of an `subject` to consumers that built a local read model before.
+Aggregate feeds use a `method` field with value `DELETE` to signal the deletion of an `subject` to consumers that built a local read model before.

 When aggregate was deleted, the server must append a `DELETE` entry with the `subject` to delete and no data content.